 4. Establish Financial Clarity

-Be clear about your budget and your objectives for your project.
-A professional homebuilder should work with the pre-determined budget you provide them, as long as it is within the price range for the quality and size of the homes they build.
+Be clear about your budget and your objectives for your project from the start.
+A professional homebuilder should work with the pre-determined budget you provide them, as long as it is within the price range for the quality and size of the homes they build and remodel.
 Remember, cheaper is not always better.
-Factors such as integrity of construction, quality of craftsmanship, level of client service and attention to detail all matter when considering what your project will actually cost you.
+Factors such as integrity of construction, quality of craftsmanship, level of client service, and attention to detail all matter when considering what your project will actually cost you.